Marika-0/hxtf/README.md

 The `hxtf_y` and `hxtf_n` flags generally should not be overridden in hxml files. `hxtf_push` and `hxtf_pull` can be used instead. `hxtf_push` is used to extend the `hxtf_y` define with more tests to specifically compile the Test Run for, `hxtf_pull` is used to extend the `hxtf_n` define with more tests to specifically exclude from the Test Run.
 Both of these flags will attempt to be used as a colon-separated list of PCRE expressions.

-> All compiler defines that _start_ with `"hxtf_pull"` or `"hxtf_push"` will be interpreted as the respective define.
+> All compiler defines _starting_ with `"hxtf_pull"` or `"hxtf_push"` will be interpreted as the respective pull/push define.
 This allows the user to define multiple pull/push defines when nesting hxml files.

 Use